Eddie's Girl and Random Vintage Guitars

 By the time I got to the other fountain, Eddie texted that they were parking.
 I responded that I was literally at the fountain.

 "Head toward Key Bridge.
 By those black thingies."
-So I headed back in the other direction, and as I approached the buskers I heard the James Bond theme song start up on a solo guitar.
+So I headed back in the other direction, and as I approached the buskers I heard the "Secret Agent Man" riff on a solo guitar.
 Like he knew knew me.

 I gave him $5 for that.